Carl Mahaney Carl Mahaney

 Newsletter: Reimagining West 72nd Street Edition

 Think about what makes a great neighborhood street.
 Maybe it's a shady bench for relaxing and people watching?
 Or the chatter of a sidewalk cafe and people milling about in shops?
 Or a perfect balance of busy and calm, just enough activity to feel lively, but quiet enough to hear birds?
-We can all probably conjure a memory of a street like this—a place we’ve experienced that made us feel at once comfortable and connected, socially stimulated and personally at ease.
-That special mix of city life that inspires a sense of gratitude at being in community with others.

 Read More